xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/mtms/index.rst

 **Cons**

-   * When compared to switch-based discovery, the administrator needs to create the **predefined-node** for each of the **discovered-nodes** stanzas.
+   * When compared to switch-based discovery, the administrator needs to create the **predefined-compute-nodes** for each of the **discovered-bmc-nodes**.
 This could become difficult for a large number of servers.

 .. toctree::
    :maxdepth: 2